1006 Absence from Work

 Rules of the State Personnel Board 478-1-.16 — Absence from Work |

 The Department of Human Services (DHS) recognizes value in providing a reasonable amount of time off to assist employees with balancing work and personal needs.
 To be a responsible steward of public funds, however, the State must account for any pay provided to employees for time not worked.
-Paid time off must be charged to appropriate paid leave, compensatory time (as applicable), or paid holiday time.
+Paid time off must be charged to appropriate accrued leave, compensatory time (as applicable), or paid holiday time.
 This policy defines the available types of paid and unpaid leave and the eligibility for each.
 It further provides a framework for leave, compensatory time, and holiday administration.

 Section A: Definitions